πŸ“… 2024-03-05 β€” Session: Resolved Git Commit Attribution and Author Issues

 Key Activities

-• Troubleshooting steps were implemented to resolve GitHub contribution issues caused by email configuration errors.
+• Troubleshooting Contribution Issues: Identified and resolved GitHub contribution recognition issues caused by incorrect email configuration in Git commits.

 Achievements

-• Enhanced understanding of Git workflows and command-line operations, including the use of Nano editor and interactive rebase.
+• Improved understanding and execution of Git workflows, including commit amendments and interactive rebase.

 Pending Tasks